system-pclub/rust-study/README.md

 The detailed strategies are labeled in columns "V" - "Y".

 Lines 786 - 788.
-"25 of these bugs were fixed by skipping unsafe code, two were fixed by skipping interior unsafe code, and three skipped safe code."
+"25 of these bugs were fixed by skipping unsafe code, four were fixed by skipping interior unsafe code, and one skipped safe code."
 The detailed labels are in columns "AS" - "AU".